Age-Related Macular Degeneration

 What causes AMD?

 There are two types of AMD: dry and wet.
 The dry form is more common and less severe.
 It causes a gradual deterioration in your central vision over time.
 Dry AMD accounts for 90 percent of all AMD but can change into the wet type over time.
 The wet form is less common and occurs when a blood vessel underneath the macula leaks and symptoms can progress rapidly.
 This type needs urgent treatment.

 Who gets AMD?

 The major risk for developing AMD is age, with one in seven people over 50 years affected.
 Smoking is the major controllable risk factor with smokers having twice the risk of developing AMD.
 You should have an eye test which checks for the signs and symptoms of AMD if you:

 How does an Optometrist diagnose AMD?

-AS part of your eye examination your Optometrist will check the macula at the back of the eye.
-It is common for your Optometrist ton put eye – drops in your eyes when checking for AMD.
+As part of your eye examination your Optometrist will check the macula at the back of the eye.
+It is common for your Optometrist to put eye-drops in your eyes when checking for AMD.
 They may need to take a photograph of your macula for comparison at your next eye examination.

 Can AMD be treated?

-Regular eye examinations with our optometrist are best protection against vision loss from AMD.
+Regular eye examinations with our optometrist are the best protection against vision loss from AMD

 No. Other than making things more difficult to see, reading with poor light will not harm your eyes over time.